 So far, 90 percent of homeowners who entered the program have secured a mortgage modification.
 Many of them have gotten new mortgage terms that will result in interest payment savings of up to $100,000 over the life of their loan.
 1/5 homeowners in the program received a reduction in principle loan balance – for some of them, six-figure savings.

 Mortgage Modification Program on Its Way to Manatee County, Other Florida Areas

 Florida’s new program is set to expand into Manatee and Sarasota counties next.
 If it continues to be a success, it could become statewide by the end of 2012.

-Although the mortgage modification program offers a lifeline to many homeowners, it can be complex and has stringent eligibility criteria, including the requirement that homeowners who wish to engage in the program file a Chapter 13 bankruptcy petition.
-If the new program sounds like it may be of interest to you, contact a Florida bankruptcy attorney today to explore your legal options.
+Although the mortgage modification program offers a lifeline to many homeowners, it can be complex and has stringent eligibility criteria.
+This includes the requirement that homeowners who wish to engage in the program file a Chapter 13 bankruptcy petition.
+Does the new program sound like it may be of interest to you?
+Contact a Florida bankruptcy attorney today to explore your legal options.